- Ch.1: Choose Your Hosting Provider

 Storefront is WooCommerce’s official WordPress theme, and it was built to go along with their eCommerce WordPress plugin.
-The design is free to download, but you’ll need to pay for some of Storefront’s premium plugin extensions if you want to get the most out of it.
+The design is free to download, but you’ll need to pay for some of Storefront’s premium plugin extensions to get the most out of it.

 Storefront is lightweight, quick to load, SEO-friendly, accessible, responsive, and easy to customize.
 What else could you ask for?
 It was also created to be a simple WordPress theme that you can extend with child themes.
-As a result, when you first activate the theme, the core version has a minimalistic appearance.
+As a result, the core version has a minimalistic appearance when you first activate the theme.
 See the screenshot below.

 Now, to activate the theme, you will need to follow these steps:

-- From your WordPress Dashboard, head over to Appearance → Themes → Add New.
+- First, head over to Appearance → Themes → Adds New from your WordPress Dashboard.

 - Type ‘Storefront’ in the search box and hit enter.